 A tiny bathing chamber in the Vatican’s Papal Apartments was painted in 1516 by Raphael for one Cardinal Bibbiena, a good friend of the pope and apparently, a fan of the erotic decorative arts.

 Bibbiena, known in his pre-Cardinal life as Bernardo Dovizi, was a writer, lover of the arts, and something of a libertine.
-When he moved into the Vatican, he sought out Raffaello Sanzio da Urbino, better known as just "Raphael".
-Generally known for more sanctified images, Raphael produced some of the most magnificent religious paintings and portraits of the Rennaisance.
+When he moved into the Vatican, he sought out Raffaello Sanzio da Urbino, better known as the artist Raphael.
+Generally known for more sanctified images, Raphael produced some of the most magnificent religious paintings and portraits of the Renaissance.
 But apparently, he was willing to do a little side work.

 Located within the private papal apartments, the murals imitate many of the frescos uncovered in classical era Roman building throughout the empire, featuring frolicsome nymphs and satyrs.